 If the foodie life is the only life for you – and you’re a huge fan of wine and cheese – then you might want to take a look at this list of food festivals in France!
-Home of Brie, Camembert and Roquefort, just to name a few, cheese is only the tip of the French gastronomy-iceberg.
+Home of Brie, Camembert and Roquefort, cheese is only the tip of the French gastronomy iceberg.
 There are so many opportunities for foodie indulgence across the channel that we just had to make this list of our very favourites.
 Amazing food festivals, big and small, are happening all over France year-round.
-They are the perfect events to incorporate into your stay at one of our luxury French chateaux, no matter which region you choose to stay in.
-Read on and be tempted!
+They’re the perfect events to incorporate into your stay at one of our luxury French chateaux, no matter which region you choose to stay in.

 Fête de la Gastronomie (The French Cuisine Festival)

 Each year since UNESCO declared France’s gastronomy to be a part of “humanity’s intangible cultural heritage”, the French government has held a nation-wide celebration of the country’s many flavours.
 During one weekend you’ll encounter everything from workshops, winery tours and product tastings to markets, foodie outings and chefs demonstrations.

 French people travel all over the country to sample regional delicacies and restaurant chefs will often create special menus to highlight the best local produce.
 There are also many opportunities to learn about French cooking, as well as the art of wine-paring.
 For foodies, it is the perfect time to make a visit to France!

 Salon du Chocolat (The Chocolate Fair), Paris

 This is one for Chocolate addicts!
 There are plenty of highlights to the Parisian winter season.
 But one of the very best is Salon du Chocolat, at which over 700 chocolatiers, pastry chefs and confectioners from more than 60 countries gather at Porte de Versailles to put on a grand exhibition of the worlds greatest bean.
 Visitors at the chocolate fair get to taste and experience some of the best chocolate innovations in the world, go here for more info about how to order this kind of cake.